wp-plugins/commentluv/trunk/readme.txt

 === CommentLuv ===
-Contributors: teamplaylotto, @commentluv, @hishaman (css additions) Donate link:http://comluv.com/about/donate
+Contributors: commentluv, @hishaman (css additions) Donate link:http://comluv.com/about/donate
 Tags: commentluv, comments, last blog post, linkluv, comment luv Requires at least: 2.9.2
 Tested up to: 3.0.1
-Stable tag: 2.81.2
+Stable tag: 2.81.3

 Reward your readers by automatically placing a link to their last blog post at the end of their comment.
 Encourage a community and discover new posts.